simonambridge/NuoDB-Kafka-SparkStreaming/README.md

 </p>

+## Background

+Global payment card losses in 2018 amounted to almost $25 billion.
+The United States was by far the leading payment fraud prone country accounting for 38.6% of total reported card losses (https://shiftprocessing.com/credit-card-fraud-statistics/).

+In September 2018, the European Central Bank (ECB) published its ‘Fifth Report on Card Fraud’ stating that the total level of European card fraud losses amounted to $1.8 billion, with the UK accounting for half of those losses.
+The vast majority of the UK’s losses came from card-not-present (CNP) transactions.

 ## Use Case

-A large bank wants to monitor its customers credit card transactions to detect and deter fraud attempts.
-They want the ability to search and group transactions by credit card, period, merchant, credit card provider, amounts, status etc.
+In order to combat this a payment provider wants to monitor credit card transactions to detect and deter fraud attempts with the ability to search and group transactions by credit card, period, merchant, credit card provider, amounts, status etc.

-The client wants a REST API to:

-- Identify all transactions tagged as fraudulent in the last minute/day/month/year.
+The solution must be able to identify all transactions tagged as fraudulent both in real-time and historically.

-- Identify all transactions tagged as fraudulent for a specific card.
-- Report all transactions for a merchant on a specific day.
-- Provide a roll-up report of transactions by card and year.
-- Provide a search capability to search the entire transaction database by merchant, cc_no, amounts.
-- Display the ratio of transaction success based on the first 6 digits of their credit card no.
-- Display the ratio of confirmed transactions against fraudulent transactions in the last minute.
+It must also provide flexible query capabilities allowing reporting of all transactions for specific cards and merchants.

-- Display the moving ratio of approved transactions per minute, per hour.
+It must display the moving ratio of successful versus fraudulent transactions
-- Display the count of approved transactions per minute, per hour.

-They also want a graphic visualisation - a dashboard - of the data.

-## Performance SLAs:
+## Performance Guarantee
-- The client wants an assurance that the data model can handle 1,000 transactions a second with stable latencies.
+- The solution must demonstrate that the system can support 1,000 transactions a second with stable latencies.
-- The client currently handles accounts for over 15000 merchants and hopes to grow to 50,000 in a year.

 ## Pre-Requisites
   * A NuoDB 4.x database to run your queries against.